16 Items You Should Always Keep in Your Car

 Blind spot mirrors

 Whether you’re on a busy highway or driving through a school zone, it’s always good to check your blind spots.
 These tiny, inexpensive mirrors make it easy.
 Self-adhesive, with the ability to rotate 360 degrees, you can attach them to your mirrors for even greater safety on the road.
+Beware of these things you’re doing in your car—but shouldn’t be.

 This lightweight flashlight has a flexible neck that allows you to twist and wrap it.
 With six ultra-bright lights, it’s also handy when you need to peek under the hood on the side of the road on a dark night.
+Learn 16 safety features no vehicle should be without.

 Another item you hope you’ll never have to use, but it’s good to have an extinguisher on hand in your vehicle in case of a fire.
 This one works against both flames sparked by flammable liquids like gasoline and oil and for electrical fires.
 Plus, it’s lightweight and won’t take up too much room.
 Find out how to handle 11 scary driving scenarios.